pn18/S2016-421/README.md

 ## Classes

 * Give classes names that describe what they are.
+For instance, guess what the `Car` defines.
 * DO NOT give classes names that are overly generic; `Object` and `Element` for example.
 Instead consider prefixing the class name with a type, like `JsonObject` or `XElement`.